browolf/Teams/README.md

 The purpose of these scripts are to manage Microsoft Teams.

-Although Microsoft Provides "School Data Sync", this is useless if staff jump the gun and create their own teams.
+Although Microsoft Provides "School Data Sync", this is useless if teachers jump the gun and create their own teams.

 The essential problem you have is connecting sims classes to teams.